15. European Film Festival for Generations - 01.10. til 30.11.2024

 Dialog: A moderated audience discussion following the film screening is a fixed component of a festival event.
 The local organizers are encouraged to invite experts from practice or science, from the community or politics, who will discuss and deepen the film topic in dialogue with the audience.
 For some topics, there are also handouts and materials that enable medium- and long-term processing of topics.

 The film festival offers an innovative and at the same time low-threshold instrument especially for municipalities to exchange ideas with citizens on current and future-relevant topics.
 The specific festival concept can promote community-relevant aspects such as encounters and exchanges between generations and cultures, and thus also civic participation, social participation, inclusion and social cohesion.
 In addition to the classic cinema as a venue, non-commercial, free film events can also be held in the neighborhood or in the residential area.
 In this way, people with impaired mobility, the elderly and socially disadvantaged groups can be reached.
 Examples of venues that have proven their worth over the years include: Community centers, multigenerational houses, libraries, senior citizen and youth centers, retirement homes, schools, churches, or even care support centers.
 Selected films are used that are relevant to the community or neighborhood and have a promising future.
 This socio-cultural offering in the local area can also be used to strengthen the social participation and inclusion of disadvantaged groups.
 In addition, such events can promote neighborly structures, community networks and cooperation.

-- Dr. Michael Doh (Director of the festival): doh(ad)festival-generationen.de
+- Prof. Dr. Michael Doh (Director of the festival): doh(ad)festival-generationen.de